Forensic Engineers and Consultants

 Biography

 Ellen Szubski, Ph.D., is a human factors consultant at The Warren Group.
 She earned a Doctorate of Philosophy in Human Factors Psychology and a Master of Science in Applied Psychology from Clemson University.
-Ellen is also a Certified XL Tribometrist, a Certified Playground Safety Inspector, and a Certified Associate Human Factors Professional (AHFP).
+Ellen is also a Certified XL Tribometrist, a Certified Playground Safety Inspector (CPSI), and a Certified Associate Human Factors Professional (AHFP).

 Ellen is a current member of the Human Factors and Ergonomics Society (HFES) and its Forensic Professional Technical Group.